When you first start with jQuery, you will probably run into something that looks like this:

 </html>

 Obviously, there is not a lot of content, but it shows the basics of what we want to see.
-Specifically, we have to links, and a class that is not used anywhere.
+Specifically, we have two links, and a class that is not used anywhere.
 But, we’re going to assign that class once the DOM is ready, and it should happen fast enough, that the user will never see.

 <script src="https://code.jquery.com/jquery-3.7.1.min.js"